framesurge/perseus/docs/next/en-US/what-is-perseus.md

 -   JS is slow and a bit of a mess, [Wasm](https://webassembly.org) lets you run most programing languages, like Rust, in the browser, and is really fast
 -   Doing web development without reactivity is really annoying, so [Sycamore](https://sycamore-rs.netlify.app) is great
 -   Perseus lets you render your app on the server, making the client's experience _really_ fast, and adds a ton of features to make that possible, convenient, and productive (even for really complicated apps)
+- Managing complex app state is made easy with Perseus, and it supports saving state to allow users to immediately return to exactly where they were (automatically!)